adelaadeoye/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Answer:: It is an access to the a web page which allows manipulation of the page content

 2. What is an event?

+Answer:: Is an action triggered by an element of a web page

 3. What is an event listener?

+Answer:: it listen to various actions of an element its structure is element.addEventListener('event', callback)

 4. Why would we convert a NodeList into an Array?

+Answer:: To utilize the full prototypes of an array and for proper manipulation of data

 5. What is a component?

+Answer:: It is breaking down of large Item into smaller piceses for easy management.

 ### Git Set up